Don't Avoid Healthy Fats: You Need Them

 Omega-3, Omega-6, and Prostaglandins

 Omega-3 and omega-6 fatty acids are polyunsaturated fatty acids; the numbers 3 and 6 in their names refer to the location of the double bond within their carbon/hydrogen structures.
-The body cannot make omega-3 and omega-6, thus necessitating the consumption of these fats in our diets.
+The body cannot make omega-3 and omega-6, thus necessitating the consumption of these healthy fats in our diets.

 In contrast to trans fats, omega-3 and omega-6 fatty acids are anti-inflammatory.
 Their anti-inflammatory effects stem from their crucial roles as precursors in the creation of prostaglandins.